dm0275/mcrun/README.md

 4. If you prefer to keep the key out of the environment, pass it as `--curseforge-api-key` (CLI) or `curseForgeApiKey` (API payload) per request.

 Existing mods inside the `mods` directory are left untouched; remote downloads are only added if the target file is missing.
+If auto-selection struggles (for example, snapshot builds), include an explicit `fileId` or set `loader` inside the `curseforge` object.

 ### Building from Source